Spokane Housing Authority

-- One individual who works or resides within Spokane County and appointed by the Commissioners of Spokane County.
+- Two individual who works or resides within Spokane County and appointed by the Commissioners of Spokane County.

 - Two individuals who work or reside within the city limits of City of Spokane Valley and appointed by the Mayor and confirmed by the City Council of the City of Spokane Valley.